 Many times, when testing panel members located in Asia, you will find that participants are keen to take usability tests if they do not require the use of a webcam.
 Because of different privacy expectations, the requirement of a webcam can sometimes seem invasive, depending on the cultural context (e.g.: Japan).
 Be sure to reach out to your Account Manager for tips and tricks on how to design the most effective usability test, and whether a webcam is recommended or not for your specific target country/audience.

-3. Favor write-in responses over spoken responses
+3. Favor write-in responses over spoken responses in Asia

 Many panel participants in certain countries across the Asia-Pacific region will be more inclined to give thorough feedback via written responses over verbal responses.
 Soft-spoken respondents can be the cause of missing insights in some parts of Asia, and much more probing might be needed with these respondents than a chatty respondent living in another part of the world.